 Q2 Metals Resumes Exploration Work at Its Mia Lithium Property in James Bay, Quebec

-Vancouver, August 30, 2023 - Q2 Metals Corp.
+Vancouver, BC, Aug 30, 2023 - (ACN Newswire) - Q2 Metals Corp.
 (TSXV: QTWO) (OTCQB: QUEXF) (FSE: 458) ("Q2" or the "Company") is pleased to announce the resumption of its exploration activities at the Mia Lithium Property (the "Property") located in the Eeyou Istchee James Bay territory of Quebec.
 The Quebec Ministry of Natural Resources and Forests has lifted its restrictions on forest access that has remained in place in the western James Bay region due to wildfires on and near the Property.

 With the restrictions lifted, the Q2 geology team has mobilized and will immediately continue surface mapping/prospecting and rock sampling.
 The primary objective of the upcoming program is to explore and confirm drill targets along the approximately 8-km long Mia trend which is located within a greenstone belt.
 The secondary objective will be to assess the potential of the broader trends on the Property (see Figure 1).